Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 Working alongside these learners has gradually led us to recognize a learner profile that challenges many of the assumptions underlying second language acquisition research and language education.
 These are young multilingual speakers who have grown up in fluid multilingual environments, where linguistic resources are not organized according to clear hierarchies and where language socialization takes place across complex family and community networks.
 Although many have had little or no access to formal schooling, they often possess extensive experience of digital communication and digital literacy, and they demonstrate a remarkable capacity to expand and reshape their linguistic repertoires throughout their lives.
 Drawing on the experience developed within the ItaStra "laboratory", I will argue that these learner trajectories invite us to reconsider not only our pedagogical practices but also the theoretical frameworks through which we understand multilingualism, language learning, and linguistic repertoires.
 Rethinking learner profiles requires us to rethink our models, our teaching materials, our curricula, and, ultimately, the assumptions that continue to shape research in applied linguistics.
 Such a shift, I suggest, can only emerge through sustained dialogue across disciplinary traditions and educational contexts.

-References
+### References
 D’Agostino, Mari.
 2021.
 Noi che siamo passati dalla Libia.
 Giovani in viaggio fra alfabeti e multilinguismo.
 Bologna: Il Mulino.

-D’Agostino Mari, Farina Clelia, Ba Aliou.
+D’Agostino, Mari, Farina, Clelia, Ba, Aliou.
 2025.
 Bridging plurilingualism: from orality to writing.
 A model of multilingual literacy for newly arrived migrants in Palermo.
 In Fortier, V., & Finn, H., eds, Literacy Education and Second Language Learning for Adults (LESLLA): Proceedings of the 20th Anniversary LESLLA Symposium. https://lesllasp.journals.publicknowledgeproject.org/index.php/lesllasp/index

-D’Agostino Mari, Mocciaro Egle, Ba Aliou.
+D’Agostino, Mari, Mocciaro Egle, Ba Aliou.
 2026.
 Emerging literacy in multilingual digital practices of young adult African learners, in Czinglar Christine/ Perry Kristen/Schramm, Karen, eds, Adult Migrants Learning Literacy in a New Language, De Gruyter Mouton Trends in Applied Linguistics, 2026.

 <a id="dalderop"></a>